Dr Lam offers hand surgery for a variety of complaints and ailments.

 Treating Carpal Tunnel Syndrome

-Your carpal tunnel is a passageway through the wrist.
+Your carpal tunnel is a passageway through the hand and wrist.
 It carries tendons as well as one the hand’s major nerves.
 Pressure can build up within this tunnel as a result of disease, fluid retention during pregnancy, injury, repetitive motion or overuse.

 Treating Dupuytren’s Contracture

 Dupuytren’s contracture often develops during mid-life and the cause is unknown, although it does tend to run in families.
 This disorder is of the skin and underlying tissue—specifically on the palm side of the hand.

 The Australian Society of Plastic Surgeons characterise Dupuytren’s Contracture as “a disorder of the skin and underlying tissue on the palm side of the hand.
 Thick, scar-like tissue forms under the skin of the palm and may extend into the fingers, pulling them toward the palm and restricting motion.”